Carpentry Auction Benefits Children’s Advocacy Center for Third Year

 The agreement is effective in the fall of 2019.
 Students transferring from Johnson to Keystone will enter with third year status.

 “Partnering with Keystone College provides a new pathway to a bachelor’s degree for Johnson College students.
-Having a pathway to a bachelor’s degree provides the opportunity for students to stack their credentials and further advance in their careers,” said Johnson College President and CEO Katie Leonard.
+Having a pathway to a bachelor’s degree provides the opportunity for students to stack their credentials and further advance in their careers,” said Johnson College President and CEO Katie Pittelli.

 “This dual admission agreement between Keystone College and Johnson College suits students of both schools perfectly,” said Keystone President Tracy L. Brundage, Ph.D.